 You can read my complete guide to image optimization, but for the purposes of this post, the key step you should take is to install Smush.
 (Oh, and don’t forget to check out the even better premium version, which leaves the competition in the dirt!)

 Once installed, this plugin will simply do the job for you – no further work necessary.

 How to Disable WordPress’ Default JPEG Compression

-By default, WordPress compresses JPEG images to 90% of their original compression level.
-In case you’re wondering, the photo on the left shows the difference.
+By default, WordPress compresses JPEG images to 82% of their original compression level.
+In case you’re wondering, the photo above shows the difference.

 You’ll struggle to spot it, which is probably why the core developers saw fit to include this feature.

-Whenever you upload an image file to WordPress, is likely to duplicate it into multiple sizes.
-This can be highly useful if you, for example, would like to display image thumbnails and link to larger versions.
-However, for most people, those extra image files represent nothing other than a waste of space.
+Whenever you upload an image file to WordPress, it is likely to be duplicated into multiple sizes.
+This can be useful if you, for example, would like to display image thumbnails and link to larger versions.
+However, for most people, those extra image files represent nothing more than a waste of space.

 And if you’re anything like me (read: anal-retentive), all of those redundant files will bug the hell out of you.

 Let’s start by checking out the different image size that WordPress wants to create by navigating to Settings > Media: